YaShock/qobuz-dl-gui/README.md

 Upon running the program you have to log in with your Qobuz credentials.
 You can manually log out from config, or by deleting the config file.

+## Developing

+For development install the package in "editable" mode.

+`pip3 install -e .`

+To build a distributable run the following:

+`pyinstaller gui.spec`

 ## Disclaimer

 - This program is intended for private use only.